amartya21/CMSC389N/React.md

 ## Design Patterns

-### Immutability

 - `state` should never be mutated directly (all updates should happen through `setState()`)

-### Composition

-- nesting components to make code more modular
+- this immutability enables composition of components and higher order components
-- each component has a clearly specified function
+  - higher order component has a base (nested) component as an argument

 ## Example